Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/The Holy State of Odema.md

 ##### Description
 The Holy State of Odema is a wealthy country which exports gold, most of which is used in currency around Faltera.
 Odema has a longstanding positive relationship with Dagdra, even from the early days of the revolution.
 As a result, Fusilla sees Odema as an overly-religious thorn in Faltera’s side, however the leverage Odema has over gold could destroy economies worldwide, so nations are forced to play nice.

+Currently people of the Holy State of Odema primarily worship the gods of Sun, Fortune, and Order.

 ## Notable Locations
 ### Tango d’Oro
 *Capital of Odema*